Frequently asked questions

 If the anticipated improvement in biodiversity has not been achieved due to a failure to carry out agreed management actions, the Native Vegetation Council will contact you to discuss compliance options.
 Continued non-compliance with the management plan may result in you losing your bid payments.

 Events such as fire, flood, drought or new weeds or pests appearing may require you to undertake additional management actions at your own cost, such as replanting vegetation or reconstructing fences.
 You are encouraged to purchase insurance as a contingency for such unforeseen events and to include the cost of this in your bid (see ‘How much will I be paid?’ for more information).

 Compliance with the agreement will be based on your completion of agreed management actions, not on the outcomes of the vegetation recovery.
 This is in recognition that circumstances outside of your control (such as below average rainfall) may prevent the vegetation from recovering to the extent expected.
 There will be repeat assessments of the vegetation after year five and year ten to quantify the changes in vegetation condition.

 If your application is successful, you will be paid the amount that you specified in your bid.
 Your bid is the payment amount that you require to enter into a management agreement to establish and maintain the credit site.
 It should incorporate all costs associated with the agreed management actions for your site (discussed at your site assessment), as well as any income you are seeking.
 You will receive an initial upfront payment upon signing the management agreement for your site, followed by payments at certain time intervals upon the satisfactory completion of the agreed actions and/or delivery of outcomes.
 The schedule and amount will be negotiated with you.
-Payments will be by cheque or electronic funds transfer.
+Payments will be by electronic funds transfer.

 The Native Vegetation Council based on: